 * * * * *

-If you would like some further reading, about some science and technology stuff that happened this week, here’s a few links i hope you find as interesting as i did:
+If you would like some further reading, about some science, technology and pop culture stuff that happened this week, here’s a few links i hope you find as interesting as i did:

 Follow @longshotist on Twitter for frequent shares of related articles and (hopefully) humorous nonsequiters.